ILXNAH/ILXNAH.github.io/README.md

 - No usege of front-end libraries (like Bootstrap or jQuery) — minimal and dependency-free.
 - Use of [FontAwesome](https://fontawesome.com/) for icons.
 - Clean and lightweight code, focused on performance and simplicity.

+## 📄 License

+- Source code, scripts, and configuration files in this repository are licensed under the [MIT License](LICENSE-MIT).
+- Written content, blog posts, articles, and personal files (such as certificates) are licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](LICENSE-CC).

+Please refer to each license file for more information.